sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    git push
    ```

-8. Visit the `content-web` workflow for your GitHub repository and see the new image being deployed into your Kubernetes cluster.
+7. Visit the `content-web` Action for your GitHub Fabmedical repository and see the new Image being deployed into your Kubernetes cluster.

-9. While this update runs, return the Kubernetes management dashboard in the browser.
+8. While this update runs, return the Kubernetes management dashboard in the browser.

-10. From the navigation menu, select **Replica Sets** under **Workloads**.
+9. From the navigation menu, select **Replica Sets** under **Workloads**.
 From this view, you will see a new replica set for the web, which may still be in the process of deploying (as shown below) or already fully deployed.

     ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/image144.png "Pod deployment is in progress")